cgabriel5/nodecliac/README.md

 #### Flags (multi-flag)

 - Sometimes a flag can be supplied multiple times.
-- Let the auto-completion engine know this by using the multi-flag indicator `*`.
+- Let the completion engine know this by using the multi-flag indicator `*`.

 ```acmap
 mycliprogram.command = [